MichalKotowski/michalkotowski.pl/src/posts/2020-03-19-how-to-write-a-proper-jquery-function.md

     })(jQuery);
 ```

 We created a really simple function that toggles class when button is clicked.
-Now all we have to do is call it.
+Now all we have to do is call it when our document is ready.

 ```javascript
     // main.js